Experiences and impressions from the Sichuan's capital.

-The base has young pandas, old pandas, they have them all - including red pandas.
+The base has young pandas, old pandas; they have them all – including red pandas.
 And while the giant pandas are far from reach, the red pandas can roam around as they please.
 So it happened, one red panda went on a walk, over the fence, straight towards me.
 It stopped by, licked my shoe, and stayed a moment, allowing me to pet it.
-I enjoyed the moment rather than trying to capture it, so the only picture I took is this blurred mess.
+I enjoyed the moment rather than trying to capture it, so the only picture I took was this blurred mess.

 --- People ---

 Last but definitely not least.
 I met so many friendly people here and had a fantastic time discussing all the categories above and many more.
 I met many kind people who were happy to help, or who challenged my opinions in a meaningful, respectful way.